gleam-lang/website/cheatsheets/gleam-for-php-users.md

 To iterate a few foundational differences:

-1. Programming model: java-style object-orientation vs functional immutable programming
+1. Programming model: Java-style object-orientation VS functional immutable programming
-2. Guarantuees: strong static typing vs weak dynamic typing
+2. Guarantuees: weak dynamic typing VS strong static typing
-3. Runtime model: request-response script vs erlang otp processes
+3. Runtime model: request-response script VS Erlang/OTP processes
-4. Error handling: exceptions vs return tuples
+4. Error handling: exceptions VS result type
 5. Language reach

 ### Programming model

-- PHP mixes imperative, java-style-object-orientation and functional code styles.
+- PHP mixes imperative, Java-style object-orientation and functional code styles.
 Gleam offers only functional code style, though it appears imperative and reads easy via pipes.
-- Data structure are never mutated but always updated into a new structure.
+- In Gleam, data structure are never mutated but always updated into a new structure.
 This allows processes that fail to simply restart as there are no mutated objectes that can be in an invalid state and take the whole application down (such as in Go, Ruby or PHP).
 - Gleam offers syntax to make it easy to extract data out of custom types and update data into new copies of custom types without ever mutating variables.
   PHP sometimes directly mutates references of simple values such as when using `reset()` or `end()` or `array_pop()`.
 - Gleam allows to rebind variables freely to make it easy to update data structures by making a copy and binding it to the existing variable.
+- PHP features a massive, powerful but inconsistent standard library that is always loaded and partially extended and deprecated with new PHP releases.
+- Gleam allows you to opt into a smaller, well polished and consistent standard library.

 ### Guarantees and types

 - PHP features opt-in static typing which is only checked at runtime.
 - PHP value tend to be automatically cast for comparison purposes or when used as indexes in arrays.
 Gleam values are not automatically cast.
 - PHP allows comparison between most if not all values, even if it does not make any sense say comparing a file `resource` to a `Date` in terms of order.
-Gleams comparision operators are very strict and limited, any other comparisions and conversions must happen via function calls.
+  Gleam's comparison operators are very strict and limited, any other comparisons and conversions must happen via function calls.
 - PHP's checks happen at runtime, Gleam's checks (for the most part) do not and rely on the compiler to allow only type safe and sound code to be compiled.
 - Gleam's type inference allows you to be lazy for almost all type definitions.
   Gleam's type system will always assist you in what types are expected and/or conflicting.
 Gleam's type system will help you discover APIs.

 ### Runtime model

-- Gleam can run on the browser, Deno or Node but also on Erlang/BEAM.
+- Gleam can run on Erlang/BEAM, on the browser but also Deno or NodeJS.
-- On Erlang/BEAM the runtime model has some striking similarities in practise: In PHP a script starts and runs.
-It allocates memory for this script and frees it upon end or after the max execution time is exceeded (or the memory limit is exceeded).
-Gleam on Erlang/BEAM allows to processes requests in a similar isolation level that PHP offers in contrast to applications running Go or Ruby.
+- For Gleam on Erlang/BEAM the runtime model has some striking similarities in practise: In PHP a script starts and runs.
+It allocates memory for this script and frees it upon end or after the max execution time is exceeded or the memory limit is exceeded).
+Gleam on Erlang/BEAM allows to processes requests in a similar isolation level that PHP offers in contrast to applications running *Go* or *Ruby*.
 The level of isoluation means that, very similar to PHP, if a process crashes (in PHP read: if a request crashes) then the supervision system can restart that process or after a while or amount of tries abort repeating restarts on the process with that given input data.
 This means Erlang/BEAM will yield similar robustness that PHP developers are used to and similar isoluation guarantuees.
 - When executing Gleam code in fact its compiled Erlang or JavaScript is executed.
-So in case there are runtime crashes, the crash log will show Erlang (or Node/Deno/Browser-Console) debug information.
+So in case there are runtime crashes, the crash log will show Erlang (or browser-console/NodeJS/Deno) debug information.
 In Gleam applications runtime errors should almost never happen but they are harder to read, in PHP applications runtime errors much more often and are easier to read.

 ### Error handling

-- Gleam will catch all errors that are expected to happen via `Result`s.
-There can however be other errors, such as missbehavior due accidential to division by 0, crashes on RAM or storage limits, hardware failures and whatnot.
-In these cases on the BEAM there are ways to manage these via supervision.
+- Gleam will catch all errors that are expected to happen via the `Result` type.
+There can however be other errors, such as miss-behavior due accidental to division by 0, crashes on RAM or storage limits, hardware failures, etc. In these cases on the BEAM there are ways to manage these via BEAM's supervision.
 - In contrast PHP will use exceptions to handle errors and by doing so blurs the line between expected errors and unexpected errors.
 Also function signatures are enlarged de-facto by whatever exceptions they can throw and thus function calls and return types become much harder to manage.

 ### Language reach

-- PHP is tailored towards web applications, servers static to low-dynamic frontends.
+- PHP is tailored towards web applications, servers, and static to low-dynamic frontends.
 - Gleam can be utilized as a JavaScript replacement to drive your frontend application not just your backend web server.
-- Gleam on Erlang/BEAM can be used to write non blocking, massivly concurrent server applications compareable to RadditMQ or game servers.
+- Gleam on Erlang/BEAM can be used to write non-blocking, massively concurrent server applications comparable to RadditMQ or multiplayer game servers.